thefrontendlab/.github/profile/README.md

 ## Our Team

-👩‍💻 While it's a collective effort at Frontend Computer, we come from diverse backgrounds, incorporating design, logic, and creativity – all to amplify the magic of web and Machine Learning.
+👩‍💻 While it's a collective effort at Frontend Computing, we come from diverse backgrounds, incorporating design, logic, and creativity – all to amplify the magic of web and Machine Learning.

 ## Stay Connected